 Wanted: the citizens of leuven

-For this study, Maakbaar Leuven will focus on the inhabitants of Greater Leuven.
+For this study, Maakbaar Leuven focus on the inhabitants of Greater Leuven.
 Nina Donvil is one of them.
 “My first reaction was: ‘Oh no, we might also have a lot of stuff lying around at home that we don’t use any more.’
 It is easy to lose sight of this when your to-do list gets too long.
 For example, we still have a steam machine here somewhere for cleaning carpets.
 We ended up using it only once.
 This project definitely provides a good opportunity to give devices like this a new life.
 And, we can get rid of some of the clutter in the cupboards, which is a nice bonus because we live quite compactly (laughs).”